ParkerICI/premessa/README.md

 You can cycle back and forth between different files, as the GUI will remember the gates you have selected for each file.

-If you want to use existing beads files as the baseline for normalization, a file dialog window will pop-up when you hit the *Normalize* button.
-Use the window to navigate to a directory containing FCS files containing beads events only (for instance the *A_beads.fcs* file in the above example) and select one of the files.
-The software will then load *all* the files contained in the same directory as the file you selected.

 ### *Remove beads* panel

 This panel has the following controls